 Your Ramadan checklist can have anything you want, only that it should always be what pleases Allah.
-Otherwise, you can set it according to your day and what suits you best.
+You can set it according to your day and what suits you best.
 Here are some of the things that should be in a basic Ramadan checklist.

 Ramadan Daily Checklist

-This is the daily checklist for your Ramadan.
+This is a daily checklist for your Ramadan.
 Here, you can map out the tasks, goals, and activities that you must do every day.

 If praying the sunnah prayers as shown by the Prophet (sal) is not a part of your routine already, now’s the time to start.
 Sunnah prayers include those accompanying fard, tahajjud, and duha prayers as well.